jtescher/jtescher.github.io/_drafts/improve-your-dev-environment-with-vagrant.md

 end
 ```

-To download and version the cookbooks used by chef we can add a `Berksfile` at the root of your project.
+To download and version the cookbooks used by Chef we can add a `Berksfile` at the root of your project.

 ```ruby
 source 'https://supermarket.getchef.com'